raniazaki/Automation/README.md

 ##Prerequisit:
 before using this code you should Installed:

-1-robot framework
+1. robot framework
-2-selenium libraries
+2. selenium libraries
-3-python libraries
+3. python libraries